offici5l/MiUnlockTool/README.md

 ## Unlock Bootloader(Xiaomi)

-It is compatible with all platforms.
+MiUnlockTool developed to retrieve encryptData(token) for Xiaomi devices to unlock bootloader It is compatible with all platforms.

 </div>

-MiUnlockTool developed to retrieve encryptData(token) for Xiaomi devices to unlock bootloader.

 ![Version](https://img.shields.io/badge/version-1.5.0-blue)